marcoguerri/marcoguerri.github.io/_posts/2013-10-07-gentoo-dmcrypt.markdown

     grub>

-An alternative way to install grub is to simply use grub-install as follows.
+An alternative way to install grub is to simply use grub-install. update-grub can be used to update menu.lst (or grub.cfg) based on the kernels available under /boot.

     grub-install /dev/sda